Plan B – Step by Step Rigging & Set-Up Guide

 All measurements are taken with the boat fully rigged and tensioned ready to race.

-1. Jib Boom Tension is measured in grams from the jib clew with a small digital scale.
+1. Jib Boom Lift Tension determines at what wind pressure the jib and upper mainsail leeches ease.
+It is measured in gm. from the jib clew with a small digital scale.
 An accurate measurement is very difficult to achieve, however the measurement is taken as soon as the jib boom starts to lift up.
 Do this 2-3 times and get a feel for the average.
-The jib boom lift tension is a product of mast pre-bend, jib pivot point location, main sail luff curve, backstay, mast ram and side stay tension – in that order.
-The Plan B comes designed and supplied to achieve these tensions as shown on the matrix.
-Generally we’ve found the more tension the better, so it’s better to be over than under.
-Figures shown in the matrix are considered to be a minimum.
+The jib boom lift tension is a product of mast pre-bend, main sail luff curve, back stay tension, jib pivot point location, side stay tension, and mast ram pressure. – in that order of application.
+The Plan B comes designed and supplied to achieve the tensions shown on the matrix.
+The back stay tension is determined by the amount of mast pre-bend and main sail luff allowance curve as these two have been made, and when the boat is rigged, these three establish the base jib boom lift tension.
+It can be increased and tuned by moving the jib boom pivot to the aft location, increasing the side stay tension and increasing the mast ram.
+The tension can be low in very light winds but generally we’ve found the more tension the better, so it’s better to be over than under.
+Figures shown in the matrix are considered to be a minimum for medium winds.

-4. Main Boom to Post is measured from centreline to centreline.
+5. Main Boom to Post is measured from centreline to centreline.
 The measurements shown are a guide only, being a good starting point.
-Adjusting the main boom further in / out shall affect weather / lee helm, so some fine tuning and helm feel shall be slightly different from boat to boat.
+Adjusting the main boom further in / out will affect weather / lee helm, so some fine tuning and helm feel will be needed and will be slightly different from boat to boat.
 Try these settings first and adjust from there.

-We’ve found that the following to be a good starting point and easily slighted by eye ...
+We’ve found that the following to be a good starting point and easily sighted by eye ...

 A Rig - Jib boom straight in line or pointing at the side stay.